 This job has been tumultuous, but it has provided opportunities that I would have never known existed otherwise.
 If it weren’t for my career, I would never have even realized I was an athlete, let alone one that who could possibly compete in the Olympic Trials some day…

 My job has never been who I am— it just allows me to explore all the other things I love, exposing me to all kinds of different people.
 I get a thrill just by living in my favorite city, even after all these years, as I’ve been figuring out what really fires me up.

 I’m a writer at heart, it’s what I love to do.
 As I began to write more, I realized how much of what I care about is health.
 My own research lead me to start eating better, and this evolved into a mission to be the ultimate version of myself.
 I started exercising, mostly going to yoga.
 Then, a few years ago I took up running.
 I learned what my body can do, stumbling upon a hidden talent.

 Just 4 months ago, I ran my first sanctioned NYRR race.
 After placing in the top 10 out of several thousand, I joined a competitive team, and got a coach.
-He pointed out to me that the qualifying time for the Olympic Marathon is a half-marathon time of 1:15, and I had just run a 1:23— not far off.
+He pointed out to me that the qualifying time for the Olympic Marathon is a half-marathon time of 1:15, and I had just run a 1:23— not far off considering Central Park is full of so much steep uphill.
 I told him that I was even a bit mad at myself just after that race for not pushing harder, since I barely felt fatigued as I crossed the finish line.
 But, it showed me that something was there.
 I started to really imagine what a few years of actual training with a coach could do.